BU-Spark/se-bch-als-msg-banking/README.md

 ### To Deploy Backend

-- Note: Incomplete GAR workflow file needs edits for functional CD
+- Note: Incomplete GAR workflow file needs edits for functional CD, needs to provide serviceaccount.json access to docker container somewhow

 - Backend is deployed to GCP on the Google Artifact Registry using a Docker repo